Military history: Early firearm tactics

 The Battle of Pavia in 1525.
 Heavy cavalry and Landsknecht mercenaries armed with arquebuses.

 As guns and artillery became more advanced and prevalent, so too did the tactics by which they were implemented.
-According to Historian Michael Roberts "...a military revolution began with the broad adoption of firearms and artillery by late sixteenth-century European armies."
+According to Historian Michael Roberts, "...a military revolution began with the broad adoption of firearms and artillery by late sixteenth-century European armies."
 Infantry with firearms replaced cavalry.
 Empires adapted their strongholds to withstand artillery fire.
-Eventually drilling strategies and battlefield tactics were adapted for the evolution in firearms use.
+Eventually, drilling strategies and battlefield tactics were adapted to the evolution in firearms use.

-In Japan, at the same time during the sixteenth-century, this military evolution was also taking hold.
+In Japan, at the same time in the sixteenth century, this military evolution was also taking hold.
 These changes included a universal adoption of firearms, tactical developments for effective use, logistical restructuring within the military itself, and "the emergence of centralized and political and institutional relationships indicative of the early modern order."

-Tactically, beginning with Oda Nobunaga, the technique known as "volleying" or countermarch drills were implemented.
+Tactically, beginning with Oda Nobunaga, the technique known as "volleying" or countermarch drills was implemented.
 Volley fire is an organized implementation of firearms, where infantry are structured in ranks.
 The ranks will alternate between loading and firing positions, allowing more consistent rates of fire and preventing enemies from taking over a position while members reload.

 The Battle of Nagashino in 1575.
-Key to Oda success during the battle was the deployment of 10,000 Ashigaru arquebusiers.
+Key to Oda's success during the battle was the deployment of 10,000 Ashigaru arquebusiers.

-Historical evidence shows that Oda Nobunaga implemented his volley technique successfully in 1575, twenty years before evidence of such a technique is shown in Europe.
-The first indications of the countermarch technique in Europe was by Lord William Louis of Nassau (1538–1574) in the mid-1590s.
+Historical evidence shows that Oda Nobunaga successfully implemented his volley technique in 1575, twenty years before evidence of such a technique appears in Europe.
+The first indications of the countermarch technique in Europe appeared in the mid-1590s with Lord William Louis of Nassau (1538–1574).